Siefeldin-Sobih/Siefeldin-Sobih.github.io/_pages/awardsandscholarships.md

 ## Awards and Recognition

-- Explore Graduate Teaching Certificate – Center for Empowering Teaching Excellence (ETE), Utah State University – August 2025
+- Explore Graduate Teaching Certificate – Center for Empowering Teaching Excellence (ETE), Utah State University – August, 2025

-- Best Scientific Article in Biology – Zewail City Open Courseware – March 2022
+- Best Scientific Article in Biology – Zewail City Open Courseware – March, 2022

 - Certificate of Gratitude for excellent presentation skills and graduation project design from the Dean of Faculty of Agriculture, Cairo University – 2021